intercom/hippie_csv/README.md

 You may not always know the delimiter, nor the chosen quote character, in advance.

-HippieCsv is a ridiculously tolerant and liberal parser which aims to yield as much usable data as possible out of such real-world CSVs.
+HippieCSV is a ridiculously tolerant and liberal parser which aims to yield as much usable data as possible out of such real-world CSVs.

 ## Installation